-Julia Araujo Posted Thursday at 06:13 PM Share Posted Thursday at 06:13 PM I relate a lot with it here at Brazil, Hugo!
+Julia Araujo Posted May 25, 2023 Share Posted May 25, 2023 I relate a lot with it here at Brazil, Hugo!
 Graduation is also considered one of the most important achievements in society.
 Mostly, because it used to represent an assurance of getting hired or to succeed in any job.
 With that in mind, we usually (whether by the end of Elementary, High school or college) have some main types of celebrations (if I didn't forget anything): 1) Colação de grau: the formal "graduation day" (as similar as the ones we seen in American movies) 2) Baile: more like a prom party for the students just to dance.
 In this occasion, people usually bring slippers so they can dance through the night.
 3) Confraternização: some sort of informal party (at school classes or at offices) where each person brings a dish and some games take place, just as a "secret santa" ("amigo secreto", in English, "secret friend") 4) Jantar: would be literally translated as supper, but represents a really formal dinner event surrounding food and family members of the ones that are graduating 5) Religious events (usually a mass): Brazilians are, in majority, christians (and, specially, catholics).
 Therefore, many of the education institutions provide a special day purely for religious events.
 I agree, Hugo...
 So many celebrations!
-Link to comment Share on other sites More sharing options...
+Hugo Sanchez-Castillo 1 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts